xebialabs-community/xld-conjur-plugin/README.md

-# CyberArk Conjur Host Plugin #
+# CyberArk Conjur Plugin #

 ## Overview ##

-The Conjur Host Plugin allows you to specify overthere.Host credentials that are used only for a particular deployment.
+The Conjur Plugin allows you to specify overthere.Host credentials that are used only for a particular deployment.

 The following features are available :